open-sauced/intro/docs/becoming-a-maintainer/your-team.md

 ![Sync team GIF](../_assets/gifs/team-sync-insights.gif)

-From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the "Contributors" dashboard and creating a new Contributor Insight Page.
+From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the Contributors dashboard and creating a new Contributor Insight Page.

 ![Contributor insights list](../_assets/images/contributors-insights.png)